Akaito/codesaru-environ/README.md

 CSaruEnv TODO General
 =====================

+1. Fix fixlinks.sh
+    With links chip8 -> chip8.0 -> chip8.0.1 and directories chip8.0.1 and chip8.0.3,
+	chip8.0 isn't getting updated to point at chip8.0.3; instead being left at chip8.0.1
-1. Better error messages for when CSaruEnv environment variable isn't set.
+2. Better error messages for when CSaruEnv environment variable isn't set.
     Currently just errors on "/cmake/CSaru.cmake" not being found by the include().

 Target Structure